Hablamos Español Insurance Companies We Work With

 Equipment breakdown: the failed equipment

-Standard property insurance covers external causes, fire, wind, water, but generally excludes a compressor that burns out or a control board that fails.
-Equipment breakdown coverage fills that gap, paying for the sudden mechanical or electrical failure of systems a restaurant cannot operate without: refrigeration, ovens, fryers, HVAC, and increasingly POS.
+Standard property insurance typically covers external causes, fire, wind, water, but often excludes a compressor that burns out or a control board that fails.
+Equipment breakdown coverage is aimed at that gap, addressing the sudden mechanical or electrical failure of systems a restaurant relies on: refrigeration, ovens, fryers, HVAC, and increasingly POS.

 Spoilage: the lost inventory

 When refrigeration fails, the bigger loss is often the inventory.
-Spoilage coverage pays for perishable food ruined by a covered cause, commonly a refrigeration breakdown or a power outage.
-Without it, the food in your coolers is uninsured even if the equipment is covered.
+Spoilage coverage is aimed at perishable food ruined by a covered cause, commonly a refrigeration breakdown or a power outage.
+Without it, the food in your coolers may be uninsured even if the equipment is covered.

 How they work together

-The two are designed to pair: the breakdown causes the loss, equipment breakdown covers the unit, and spoilage covers the inventory inside it.
+The two are generally designed to pair: the breakdown causes the loss, equipment breakdown addresses the unit, and spoilage addresses the inventory inside it.
 Many policies link them, and some equipment breakdown forms extend to resulting spoilage and lost income.
-The point is to confirm both are present, because a gap in either leaves a real exposure.
+The point is to confirm both are present, because a gap in either can leave a real exposure.

 Why restaurants overlook it